yogesmhrj/laravel-repo-creator/README.md

 # Laravel Repo Creator
 Laravel Model and Repo creator for laravel framework

-This library is ment to help create Repositories and Model classes when working on laravel repository pattern.
+This library is ment to help create Repositories and Model classes when working on laravel repository pattern and assumes that you have experience with *Laravel Repository Pattern*.

 # Pre-requirement